DeepXeeker/SportsIntell/README.md

 # SportsIntell

-Reference PyTorch implementation of **SportsIntell: Computer Vision-Based Spatio-Temporal Motion Estimation Framework for Non-Linear Multi-Player Tracking in Dynamic Sports Environments**.
+Implementation of **SportsIntell: Computer Vision-Based Spatio-Temporal Motion Estimation Framework for Non-Linear Multi-Player Tracking in Dynamic Sports Environments**.

-> **Important:** this repository is a **faithful reconstruction** of the manuscript, not an official release from the paper authors.
-The paper leaves several implementation details underspecified; those assumptions are documented in [`docs/reproducibility_notes.md`](docs/reproducibility_notes.md).

 ## What is implemented